oANWCHo/FRA503-DRL_HW2/CartPole_4.2.0/README.md

 # Report is in Report.ipynb
-### This git content of videos, please download this git.
+### This git has a videos, please download this git and extract a videos.zip.